-Recent research shows a link between certain types of aggressive prostate cancers and inherited mutations in BRCA1, BRCA2, ATM and CHEK2.
+Research shows a link between certain types of aggressive prostate cancers and inherited mutations in BRCA1, BRCA2, ATM and CHEK2.

 Genetic test results may provide you and your family with additional health information and help you make medical decisions.
 Test results may: